 Most of Lisbon was destroyed during an earthquake on November 1, 1755.
 What was spared from the tremors was destroyed by the ensuing fire, then washed away by the tsunami.
 Lisbon was literally the Phoenix rising from the ashes.
 Starting off with mostly a clean slate, rebuilding was in the new Pombaline style, Neo-classical in approach and pragmatically earthquake resistant.

-Further north, the buildings are darker and rougher, hewn from grey granite.
-Churches, homes and shops in Porto also feature azulejos, but it doesn’t seem to be to the same extent as Lisbon.
+Further north in Portugal, the buildings are darker and rougher, hewn from grey granite.
+Churches, homes, and shops in Porto also feature azulejos, but it doesn’t seem to be as widespread as Lisbon.
+I would vote Lisbon the prettier city in a contest between Lisbon or Porto, but there are a few standout stunners in Porto, like Capela das Almas (or the Chapel of Souls), Igreja De Santo Ildefonso, Igreja dos Carmelitas and Igreja do Carmo, all of which are almost completely covered in the traditional blue and white azulejos.
+See our post on our favorite photo spots in Porto that’ll be sure to inspire all your Instagram followers to visit Porto!
 Because Porto didn’t experience an all-encompassing natural disaster, the architectural styles are more varied, from Baroque to Neo-classical, Romanesque to Modern.

 Most of the sidewalks in Porto also match the buildings, which means dark grey granite.
 Though not as pretty as Lisbon, they are much less slippery.